proxmox/proxmox-backup/docs/pxar/description.rst

 Extracting an Archive
 ^^^^^^^^^^^^^^^^^^^^^

-An existing archive ``archive.pxar`` is extracted to a ``target`` directory with the following command:
+An existing archive, ``archive.pxar``, is extracted to a ``target`` directory with the following command:

 .. code-block:: console

-    # pxar extract archive.pxar --target target
+    # pxar extract archive.pxar /path/to/target

 If no target is provided, the content of the archive is extracted to the current working directory.

-In order to restore only parts of an archive, single files and/or folders, it is possible to pass the corresponding glob match patterns as additional parameters or use the patterns stored in a file:
+In order to restore only parts of an archive, single files, and/or folders, it is possible to pass the corresponding glob match patterns as additional parameters or to use the patterns stored in a file:

 .. code-block:: console

-    # pxar extract etc.pxar '**/*.conf' --target /restore/target/etc
+    # pxar extract etc.pxar /restore/target/etc --pattern '**/*.conf'

 The above example restores all ``.conf`` files encountered in any of the sub-folders in the archive ``etc.pxar`` to the target ``/restore/target/etc``.